 With a little care you and all your neighbours can grow good seed; ideal for your own conditions, with better germination, and growing strong, healthy plants.
 You'll get better seed than you can buy, even from us.
 And you can keep your own varieties going for future years.
 But .. . just as with growing the plants, there are a few key bits of information you need to know to keep varieties pure.
 It's not hard, you just need to know how to do it.

 One key thing before you start - you can't save seed from F1 (hybrid) varieties.
 You need real, open-pollinated seed, like ours.
-We don't have any hybrid seed at all, for this very reason.
+We don't sell any hybrid seed at all, for this very reason.

 Later, do remember to dry your seed properly, or it will not survive storage.
 Don't use heat though to dry it - we have a whole info sheet on drying your seed, so read that when you've got it harvested.

 For now all you need to do is start with non-hybrid seed, & read on to find out how many plants you need to grow, and what to bear in mind to get good seed that is true to type. .